codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 - aws
 ---

 DynamoDB is a NoSQL database provided by Amazon, it works as a key-value store or document database with really fast response times.
 It's fully managed, taking this burden from you and it has many features built in.
-In this post we are going to migrate an CLI application from using local storage to use DynamoDB, and go through the basic operations of its SDK in the JVM.
+In this post, we are going to migrate a CLI application from using local storage to use DynamoDB and go through the basic operations of its SDK in the JVM.

 ## Part 0 - The application.